pickyourtrail_logo

 Sheikh Saeed Al Maktoum House Location: Al Shindagha, Dubai Creek

-Located in Al Shindagha Heritage Village, just along Dubai Creek.
-Easily accessible for anyone exploring Old Dubai.
+Located in Al Shindagha Heritage Village along Dubai Creek, easily accessible when exploring Old Dubai.

 Nearby landmarks: